-Data is collected through a telephone survey each May from interviews of approximately 3,500 randomly selected Missourians.
+Data is collected each May when more than 3,500 randomly selected Missourians are interviewed.
+MoDOT surveys public opinion on a yearly basis to determine whether or not the public trusts MoDOT to keep its commitments.
 This is an annual measure updated in July.